-Dr. Patrick Diniso will be joining us an Adjunct Lecturer/Facilitator for the degree level practical theology module in Terms Three and Four, Semester Two.
+Dr. Patrick Diniso will be joining us an Adjunct Lecturer/Facilitator for the degree level practical theology module in Terms One and Two.
 Dr. Diniso has been a pastor and chaplain for many years here in South Africa and also studied at Dumisani.
 Welcome!

-Wilbert Chipenyu will be coming as a Visiting Lecturer for Term Three and helping us in a variety of tasks during the term around the college.
+Wilbert Chipenyu will be coming as a Visiting Lecturer for Terms One and Two helping us in a variety of tasks during the term around the college.
 He is currently living in Potchefstroom and doing his Ph.D there in Missiology and is a member of Timothy Two, teaching in Zambia and Malawi.
 Welcome!

 Jack C. Whytock (Visiting Lecturer & Governor)

 Dr Whytock grew up on a farm in Bruce County in Canada and was called to Gospel preaching and teaching when seventeen.
 He has been involved in church planting, prison ministry, college chaplaincy, and rural ministry; and has also been extensively labouring in theological education for over twenty-two years in Canada, East Africa, South Africa, South America, Asia, and Eastern Europe.

 He is married to Nancy and they have four grown children.
 Dr Whytock has been active as an author and an editor.
 One of his books is, An Educated Clergy.
 He is a minister of the Free Church of Scotland and a board member of the World Reformed Fellowship and Convener of its Theological Education Commission.